johrmohr/Personal-Website/README.md

 welcome to my website :)

+built by me

-built with astro + claude
+with astro, cursor, and claude